 When you received "the crypto user was not found on the APFS volume" error, the encrypted APFS volume is corrupted and inaccessible.
 All data on the volume is so fragile that any operation will overwrite the original data.
 The first and foremost thing is to make sure you have backed up important files.
 If you didn't back up, a professional APFS data recovery software is required.

-iBoysoft Mac Data Recovery is one of a few data recovery software which supports data recovery from encrypted APFS volume.
+iBoysoft Data Recovery for Mac is one of a few data recovery software which supports data recovery from encrypted APFS volume.
 Even when the ciphertext can’t be recognized by the operating system, it has the ability to access all saved data in encrypted APFS volumes.
 Besides, it offers reliable solutions to various APFS data loss problems.
-For example, it's able to repair APFS volumes, recover unbootable APFS partition, recover lost data from formatted, damaged, corrupted, unmountable, inaccessible, unreadable APFS partitions, and recover data from encrypted APFS external drives, etc.
+For example, it's able to repair APFS volumes, recover unbootable APFS partition, recover lost data from formatted, damaged, corrupted, unmountable, inaccessible, unreadable APFS partitions, and recover lost data from encrypted APFS external drives, etc.

 How to fix if APFS encrypted volume doesn't work?

 Method 1: Find another crypto user.
 If the APFS volume is encrypted by multiple users, you can find another crypto user and input his/her key to decrypt it.